 Home of Homosassa Springs Wildlife State Park, this is another great manatee watching locale.
 In fact, they even have a floating observatory to get up close and personal.
 The park is also home to river otters, black bears, American alligators…even a hippopotamus!

-Tarpon Springs is both a wonderful historic and tourist destination.
-With one of the largest Greek populations in the country there are numerous outstanding restaurants and bakeries.
-Several white sand beaches surround Tarpon Springs so water sports abound!
-Sailing, windsurfing, fishing and boating plus dolphin watching are just a few of the more popular activities.
-Spend the afternoon at the Tarpon Springs Aquarium, stroll the beach and collect some unique shells, then spend the evening watching the sunset over the Gulf of Mexico.
+Tarpon Springs is both a wonderful historic and tourist destination and the sponge capitol of the world.
+It also boasts one of the largest Greek populations in the country.
+Spend the afternoon at the Tarpon Springs Aquarium, stroll the beach collecting unique shells, then watch the sunset over the Gulf of Mexico.

-Take a fun and educational spongeboat tour out into the Gulf of Mexico where you’ll see an experienced diver in a traditional dive suit demonstrate how sponge is harvested and prepared for sale.
-His narrative will include the history of sponge diving in the Gulf, how sponge grows, different types of sponge including the popular sea wool, used mainly for heavier jobs and the softer sea silk normally seen in cosmetic and beauty care products.
+Take a fun and educational spongeboat tour out into the Gulf of Mexico where you’ll see a demonstration of how sponge is harvested and prepared for sale.
+You will learn the history of sponge diving in the Gulf, how sponge grows, and how to identify different types of sponges.

 Thomas Edison Museum